franky-cast/Blackjack-Game/README.md

 ### Continued development

 Future Additions / improvements:
-- add media queries

-- validate user inputs

 - Add dealers hand (dealerHand = [])

 - Add button that allows user to settle and compare hand to dealers hand
     - Compare sum of dealers array to sum of players array

 - Add betting component to the game (double down, split, etc)
     - A button that changes manipulates player.chips and renders it on screen
     - A cashout button that displays when isAlive is false or hasBlackjack is true

 - If hitMe() return value is 14 (ace), run a function that allows user to choose between valuing it as 11 or  1
     - program should wait for user to press the corresponding button before it continues to execute code
     - decision buttons should call the same function and pass a value to that function that specifies (to the program) how said user wants to utilize the ace in his hand
     - Determine which button called the function
     - Inspect that buttons classes